KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/theon-and-the-theonic-paradox.md

 **Convergent Return** = The mode by which essences gathered in Theon return to Aion together as a non-fused collectivity, preserving individuated distinctness while sharing centropic orientation.
 The Non-Fusion Axiom holds at the most intimate stage of terminal reintegration.

 **The Logos Continuum** = Theon (L₅ Orienting) → Sophis (L₄ DL Structuring) → subjacent translation through the centropic strata.
-The Logos is not diluted as it descends; it is translated, and each translation is structurally faithful.
+The Logos is not diluted as it declivates; it is translated, and each translation is structurally faithful.

 **Reflective Centropy** = The structural mechanism by which centropic motion turns at the surface of embodiment, reflecting inward through coherent reflectors.
 Declivous centropy is not degradation; its turning into acclivous centropy is the fulfillment of its arc.